-- All students will study a linear course for two years.
-The course is a mixture of exams and creating a practical product. - Exploring the media is externally assessed.
-A written examination of 1 hour 30minutes (40%) - Understanding media forms and products is externally assessed.
-A written examination of 1 hour 30 minutes (30%) - Creating media products.
-Non exam assessment (30%)
+All students will study a linear course for two years.
+The course is a mixture of exams and creating a practical product.

+- Exploring the media is externally assessed through a written examination of 1 hour 30 minutes (40%) - Understanding media forms and products is externally assessed through a written examination of 1 hour 30 minutes (30%) - · Creating media products is a non-exam (coursework) assessment (30%)